stanfordnlp/CoreNLP/_pages/cmdline.md

 If your input files have XML tags in them, you may wish to use the `cleanxml` annotator to preprocess it.

+### Inputting serialized files

+If (and only if) the input filename ends with ".ser.gz" then CoreNLP will interpret the file as the output of a previous annotation run, to which you presumably want to add on further annotations.
+CoreNLP will read these Annotations using the class specified in the `inputSerializer` property.
+The options for this are the same as for `outputSerializer [below](cmdline.html#output-serializer).
+Note: To successfully load a pipeline for layering on additional annotations, you need to include the property `enforceRequirements = false` to avoid complaints about required earlier annotators not being present in the pipeline.

 ## Output

 For each input file, Stanford CoreNLP generates one output file, with a name that adds an extra extension to the input filename.
 This output may contain the output of all annotations that were done, or just a subset of them.
 For example, for the above configuration and a file containing the text below: